 - Presence of other injuries.

-A padded splint might be worn at first in order to align the bones and support the wrist to provide some relief from the initial pain.
-If the fracture is not too unstable, a cast may be used to hold a fracture that has been set.
+A padded splint might be worn at first to align the bones and support the wrist, providing some relief from the initial pain.
+If the fracture is not too unstable, a cast may be used to hold a cast that has been set.

 Recovery Timeline for Wrist Fractures